Advanced Teaching Roles in North Carolina

 - Support improved student outcomes.

-Today, over ten districts are taking part in the Advanced Roles Initiative:
+Today, there are 15 districts taking part in the Advanced Roles Initiative:

 Advanced Teaching Roles and Student Success: Results from One Model